quixio/quix-streams/docs/api-reference/dataframe.md

 and resume again after the timeout.
 The backpressure handling and timeouts are defined by the specific sinks.

-Note: `sink()` is a terminal operation, and you cannot add new operations to the same StreamingDataFrame after it's called.
+Note: `sink()` is a terminal operation - it cannot receive any additional operations, but branches can still be generated from its originating SDF.

 <a id="quixstreams.dataframe.series"></a>